intermine/intermine_cloud/manifest/README.md

 ## TODO

+- Deploy `intermine/helm-operator:0.0.1` to dockerhub
-- Fix namespaces (?) -- perhaps so each component have their own namespace in addition to `workflows`
+- Fix namespaces (the way it is now, workflows probably don't work) -- perhaps so each component have their own namespace in addition to `workflows`
 - Expose Argo web server in *base/argo.yaml* so you don't have to use Argo CLI for dashboard.

 ## Development